 Ratchet Tool Set

 Before we can do anything, we’ll need tools.
 I’ve selected this set as I own some Craftsman tools and while I have worn some of them out, they did do a ton of work.
 So I expect this set will last the occasional user quite a long time.
-This set carries both metric and standard sockets and that’s important, because some mowers will have both type of fastener sizes.
+This set carries both metric and standard sockets and that’s important because some mowers will have both types of fastener sizes.
 Picture links to Amazon.com.